Enumerating Polytropes: Abstract

 \section{Abstract}

 Polytropes are both ordinary and tropical polytopes.
-Tropical types of polytropes in $\R^n$ are in bijection with cones of a certain Gr\"{o}bner fan $\mathcal{GF}_n$ in $\R^{n^2 - n}$.
-Unfortunately, even $\mathcal{GF}_5$ is too large to be computed by existing software.
-We show that the entire structure of $\mathcal{GF}_n$ can be deduced from its restriction to a small cone called the polytrope region.
-Restricted to this region, we show that $\mathcal{GF}_n$ equals the refinement of $\lfloor n/2 \rfloor$ fans: the fan of linearity of the polytrope map appeared in \cite{tran.combi}, and the $m$-bipartite binomial fans in $\R^{n^2-n}$ for $m = 2, \ldots, \lfloor n/2 \rfloor$.
-This gives efficient algorithms for enumerating tropical types of polytropes.
-We computed types of full-dimensional polytropes for $n = 4$, and maximal polytropes for $n = 5$ and $n = 6$.
+We show that tropical types of polytropes in $\mathbb{TP}^{n-1}$ are in bijection with cones of a certain Gr\"{o}bner fan $\mathcal{GF}_n$ in $\R^{n^2 - n}$ restricted to a small cone called the polytrope region.
+These in turn are indexed by compatible sets of bipartite and triangle binomials.
+Geometrically, on the polytrope region, $\mathcal{GF}_n$ is the refinement of two fans: the fan of linearity of the polytrope map appeared in \cite{tran.combi}, and the bipartite binomial fan.
+This gives two algorithms for enumerating tropical types of polytropes: one via a general Gr\"obner fan software such as \textsf{gfan}, and another via checking compatibility of systems of bipartite and triangle binomials.
+We use these algorithms to compute types of full-dimensional polytropes for $n = 4$, and maximal polytropes for $n = 5$.